 + When and how can I access the Backer Build (pre-alpha)

-The first Backer Build will be available on April 30th.
+The first Backer Build will be available on May 1st at 7am UTC.
 If your Fig backer level or pre-order level include access (listed as "pre-alpha" or "early access") you will receive an email with download and activation instructions when the build is ready for download.

 + When will Phoenix Point be available?

-We plan on a release in late Q4 of 2018.
+We plan on a release in June 2019.

 As always with game development, these delivery dates are estimates and should only be used as a guide.
 We will make every effort to deliver by these dates.